isaevpd/backend-exercise/README.md

 PS: I have no idea of Formula1 or racing, just felt easy to propose a problem and find real data for the examples.

+## Update: added sample data to races.json for manual testing